Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 Keep in mind that there are different levels of each.
 So you can always find a mid rage ceremonial grade to save some money, but this will affect the taste (more on taste profiles soon!).

-The look between culinary and ceremonial grade matcha is very striking!
-You should be able to tell the grade of the matcha based on the colour and the texture of the powder.
+The look between culinary and ceremonial grade matcha can be striking!
+You should be able to tell the grade of the matcha based on the colour and the texture of the powder alone!

 Colour Differences Between Matcha